-After testing the process, if you are satisfied with the results, it is time to run it globally.
-You will need to communicate properly with all those who will handle the tasks and train them so that they can achieve better results.
+After testing the process, it is time to run it globally if you are satisfied with the results.
+You will need to communicate properly with all those who will handle the tasks and train them to achieve better results.

-Consider ways of mitigating the risk by reviewing the process and looking for threats it may later pose.
+Consider ways to mitigate the risk by reviewing the process and looking for threats it may pose later.

-Businesses practice different processes according to their type, industry, location, etc., but there are a few that are practiced across all segments of businesses worldwide.
+Businesses practice different processes according to their type, industry, location, etc., but a few are practiced across all segments of businesses worldwide.
 Using examples, we will make this easier to understand.

 Professionalism, courtesy, and expertise are essential when onboarding new clients.
 When you acquire a big client, the last thing you want is your team sitting there wondering, “Okay, so what next?

 Onboarding will be a thing of the past if you have a clear, defined process.
 As an example, let’s take a marketing agency.

 Client pitch.
 Assess whether the proposed strategy is acceptable to them.
 Start over if necessary.
 All the tasks should be assigned to the appropriate team members.